Dorsivan/aura/docs/Video Games/AOE4/Matchup Tips/Chinese.md

 ### General Tips

-## The Demon Civ
-- You likely can’t stop the **Manor Boom**.
-- Take **all the deer** (consider **7 scouts**!) and rush Castle.
-- Knights and crossbows for the relic game, then try to kill them with trebs, go for their manors.
-- You can try an archer ram push.
-Especially if they open spears.
+## House of Lancaster

+### Gameplay Plan

+Delay pro scouts -> Make spears -> Get PS -> Horseman if he makes Yeoman -> If he is turbo agressive, Barbican before you age up, villages in base to keep vills safe.

+### General Tips

 ## Malians

 - You play long feudal matchup and kill pit mines.

 ## Mongols

+### Gameplay Plan

+Delay ps -> Make units -> ps -> Castle

+Horseman crossbow can be a good counter to Keshik + Cav Archer, can add spears

+### General Tips

 - Focus on **reacting to Mangudai harass**.
 - In general, the way to counter Cav archers are walls, towers and seige.
 - Archers with pro scouts to kill Mangudai.
 About 2-3 archers per Mangudai.
+Horsemen can be bait.
 - Barbican on one side of the woodline and units on the other one.
 - Put mill towards the wood.
 - In castle you would play Knights archer.